 When you go vegan or become nearly vegan you should start taking B12.
 There is no persuasive reason to wait, and every reason to start right away.
 Vitamin B12 deficiency results in anemia and can also lead to nerve damage—irreversible in some cases—so it’s essential to make sure you get enough.

-Figuring out appropriate dosages of B12 is tricky because of the way the vitamin is absorbed.
+Figuring out appropriate dosages of B12 is tricky because absorption varies by dosage size.
 It’s absorbed best in small frequent doses which means you need larger and larger amounts of B12 the less often you consume it.

-Here are three ways to meet vitamin B12 needs.
+Here are three ways to meet your vitamin B12 needs.
 They all refer to the cyanocobalamin form of the vitamin, which is the only one proven reliable as a supplement.

 - Take a daily supplement providing 25 to 100 mcg of vitamin B12.
 Opt for chewable since this may allow for greater absorption.